 - 1. Intake/Initial evaluation; - 2.
 Alteration in level of care with the exception of individuals being stepped down related to function of their behavioral Health condition to a lesser level of care. - 3.
 Critical treatment juncture, defined as: The occurrence of an unusual or significant event which has an impact on the process of treatment.
 A critical treatment juncture will result in a documented meeting between the provider and the member and/or DLR and may cause a revision of the plan of services; - 4.
 Readmission upon occurrence of unusual or significant events that justify the re-initiation of treatment or that have had an impact on the individual's willingness to accept treatment; The provider may request authorization to conduct one global assessment per year to reaffirm medical necessity and the need for continued care/services. - 5.
-No one under the age of three (3) will have a H0031 conducted on them.
-The Medicaid member under the age of the 3 should be referred to the Birth to Three Program.
+No one under the age of three will have a H0031 conducted on them.
+The Medicaid member under the age of the three should be referred to the Birth to Three Program.
+If the child is aging out of the Birth to Three Program, an assessment allowing a smooth transition into other medically necessary behavioral health services may be conducted.